brendanshaw14/Nuggets-Team-35/DESIGN.md

 	if the message is SPECTATE
 		if there is already a spectator
 			remove the current spectator
-			create a new player struct, initialize its values, add it to the bag store their name, send the
+			create a new player struct, initialize its values, add it to the hashtable store their name, send the

 		change the players mode to spectate